 How to Decorate an Apartment for Christmas

-Start With the Tree
+1) Start your Apartment Christmas Decor With the Tree

-Have a Color Scheme and Merry Theme
+2) Have a Color Scheme and Merry Theme for your Christmas Decor

 I’ve always admired beautifully decorated trees with perfectly organized decorations, a simple color scheme, and lots of ornaments, garland, and fluff.
 My family has always done a few “perfect” trees, and our big, main tree is decorated with ornaments from our lives.
 Each vacation we pick one out, and every Christmas Eve, my mom gifts everyone an ornament to hang.
 It’s eclectic for sure.